baileySoobinPark/vv/reference/Getting Started/travelrule.md

 ---
-title: TravelRule Integration Steps
+title: Integration Steps
 excerpt: >-
-  This section provides a structured guide for integrating TravelRule into your VASP system.
+  This section provides a structured guide for integrating TravelRule or VerifyName into your VASP system.
 Each step is detailed in a dedicated page, covering the key actions required for seamless implementation and compliance.
 deprecated: false
 hidden: true
 metadata: